TriSys-Business-Software/flexiva.trisys.co.uk/configuration/custom/ReadMe.txt

 We are now automatically building this app on GitHub at https://github.com/TriSys-Business-Software/Flexiva after we COMMIT and PUSH this to the master branch.
-This custom folder is now used to replace files and settings for the numerous custom apps we have.
+This custom folder is now used to replace files and settings for the numerous custom apps we [will] have.
 See C:\Users\garry\source\repos\flexiva.trisys.co.uk and https://github.com/TriSys-Business-Software/flexiva.trisys.co.uk
-which is the first Flexiva site to use this custom folder.
+which is the first Flexiva site to use this custom folder and tweak the settngs for the custom app.